Skip to main content

 • issue a charging notice, or

-The WRA must consider any written representations received by the person following receipt of the preliminary notice in determining whether to issue a charging notice.
+We must consider any written representations received by the person following receipt of the preliminary notice in determining whether to issue a charging notice.

 The charging notice must do the following:

-• give details of the taxable disposal(s)
+• give details of the taxable disposals

 • state the amount of tax due and how that amount has been calculated